sjlxndr/pishow/README.md

-# Raspberry Pi Kiosk Slideshow
+# "PiShow" Raspberry Pi Kiosk Slideshow

 This project provides a simple, robust, and self-contained solution for turning a Raspberry Pi into an auto-playing photo slideshow.
 It's designed for a headless setup on a fresh installation of Raspberry Pi OS Lite, requiring minimal user interaction after the initial setup.